 9. Discovery World Furniture Twin Over Full Loft Bed

-One of the most versatile loft beds for kids you can invest on is this one from Discovery World Furniture.
-It is chock full of features that you and your kid will love.
+One of the most versatile loft beds for kids you can invest in is this one from Discovery World Furniture.
+It is chock full of features that you and your child will love.
 First, it has a Twin-size upper bunk bed protected by a guardrail.
-You can get to it via a ladder that has been built in it.
+You can get to it via a built-in ladder.
 It towers over a loft bed that can be transformed into a sitting or a study area or can be used to insert an extra bed.
-The extra bed included is a full bed that comes with rolling casters.
-You can set it up to a different part of the room or put it right under the bed.
+The extra full-size loft bed comes with rolling casters.
+You can set it up to a different part of the room or put it right under the loft bed.

-Beside the ladder, there is a chest unit that can be used as extra storage.
+Beside the ladder, there is a chest unit that can be used as extra storage space.
 It comes with 6 drawers the size similar to that of dressers and 4 open shelves to display books and other accessories.
 The chest draws are already pre-assembled.

 The beds are mattress-ready.
-They have a metal slat system that can accommodate 250 lbs. for the upper bed and 180 lbs. for the lower bed.
+They have a metal slat system that has a weight limit of 250 lbs. for the upper twin-size bed and 180 lbs. for the lower bed.
 There is also a metal slat that runs on the center of the beds for more support.

 This bunk bed is quite expensive because it is made from a high-quality material – solid pine wood, to be exact and boasts of a classic Merlot finish.
 It has also met all standard requirements for your peace of mind.

 Maximize your small space with the help of this study loft bed from DHP.
 This 80 x 57.5 x 72 inches loft bed is just right for a kid’s room and can easily transition well over the teenage years of your child.
 It is a great investment for families who are on a tight budget.